 Rachel [she/her] is a Parisian creative director, graphic designer, educator, and speaker based in San Francisco.
 She runs her own consultancy where her approach is informed by experiences both in-house and agency side.
 As a fractional design executive and queer leader, Rachel believes in fostering inclusive spaces that unlock human potential.
 She is committed to designing teams that build brands — with a focus on culture and technology.

-Over the last sixteen years, Rachel has continued to use design as a tool for change — from building multidisciplinary teams at The New York Times’ award-winning T Brand Studio, GQ Magazine, and Meta to launching story-driven experiences at Departures, Godfrey Dadich, and Airbnb.
-Her career has also followed the rise and dominance of an entire era of digital design.
+Over the last sixteen years, Rachel has continued to use design as a tool for change — from building multidisciplinary teams at The New York Times’ award-winning T Brand and GQ to launching story-driven experiences at Departures and Meta.
+Her career journey has also followed the rise and dominance of an entire era of digital design.

-Now consulting as a solopreneur, Rachel has influenced many exciting projects for her clients including: launching editorial publications from scratch, leading org design efforts, developing brand identity systems, building TV show pitch decks for public figures and media executives, concepting book covers, shaping employee experiences, and coaching design leaders.
+As a solopreneur, Rachel has influenced many energizing projects for her clients including: crafting digital experiences, developing brand identity systems, launching new publications, leading org design efforts, building TV show pitch decks, concepting book covers and film posters, shaping employee experiences, and coaching design leaders.
 Check out her resume here.

 Services

 • As an experienced design leader, Rachel provides creative, editorial, and operational guidance on a fractional basis.
-With expertise building brands from scratch and fifteen years at major media and tech companies, she’s an ideal thought partner for organizations of all sizes.
+With expertise building brands from scratch and sixteen years at major media and tech companies, she’s an ideal thought partner for organizations of all sizes.
 Rachel requires minimal onboarding and has helped agencies not only win pitches but scope out the project and oversee the execution.
-In the realm of good, fast, and cheap design, Rachel appreciates constraints and brings exceptional direction and strategic intuition urgently with high craft.
+In the realm of good, fast, and cheap design, Rachel appreciates constraints and merges strategic intuition with high craft.

 • As a design systems and ops expert, Rachel helps brands retain their integrity in a world demanding disruption.
 Blending creative vision with pragmatism, she adapts well to fast-paced, budget-conscious projects.
 Drawing on culture trends, she can concept and deliver distinct brand identities — from visual territories to launch campaigns, motion and sonic identities, and more.
-Now a solopreneur, Rachel provides hands-on or creative leadership as an embedded yet fractional partner, like her current part-time executive creative director role guiding a Warner Bros. rebrand.
+Now a solopreneur, Rachel provides hands-on or creative leadership as an embedded yet fractional partner, like her current part-time executive creative director role guiding HoneyBook’s in-house brand studio team.

 • Rachel navigates organizational design complexity with extensive leadership experience and diverse skills.
 Having built multidisciplinary teams for several brand initiatives, she can determine optimal structures, identify diverse talent, and address business needs before suggesting who to invest in longterm.
 Rachel also augments in-house capabilities.
 She thrives shaping equitable employee experiences — building teams from scratch (0 to 1) or fixing them for a company’s next evolution.
 Rachel essentially “designs” how people work, actively connecting org culture and internal brand.